 Popular nearby attractions: Athabasca Falls, hiking trails at Mt.
 Edith Cavell, hiking trails for Geraldine Lakes & Lookout

-One of our favourite campgrounds in Jasper.
-Itβs by the Athabasca River and the best part is the sandy beach, a great place to relax after an adventurous day.
+One of our favourite campgrounds in Jasper is Kerkeslin Campground.
+Itβs by the Athabasca River, and the best part is the sandy beach, a great place to relax after an adventurous day.

-Big thumbs up for Parks Canada who equipped every single site with a picnic table in campgrounds.
+Big thumbs up to Parks Canada who equipped every single site with a picnic table in campgrounds.

 Honeymoon Lake Campground

-Location: 52 km south from Jasper along Icefields Parkway (182 km from Lake Louise)
+Location: 52 km south of Jasper along Icefields Parkway (182 km from Lake Louise)

 Amenities: outhouse, shelter, drinking water